Q. What is the age range for individuals to attend Cedars?

-A. All Cedars residential services are provided in a group home setting.
-Each home offers a different level of support.
+A. All Cedars residential services are provided in a group home settings, licensed by the State.
+Each home offers a different level of support primarily distinguished by the amount of staff support that is available.
 Individual needs are assessed through the admissions process in order to ensure that the right level of support is offered to the individual.

 Q. Can my family member attend a day program without residing at Cedars?

 A. Absolutely.
 Many Cedars day program participants live elsewhere — with families, in their own homes, or in other group home settings.